 The Oil Spill Act Advisory Committee assists MassDEP in making the most efficient and effective use of a Trust Fund established by the Oil Spill Act, as well as other related policy and program matters.
 The group includes stakeholders interested in marine transport and shipping as well as others.
 The group meets on an annual cycle, and if necessary holds additional meetings on an as needed basis.

-The next meeting of the Massachusetts Oil Spill Act Advisory Committee (OSAAC) is planned for fall of 2020.
+The next meeting of the Massachusetts Oil Spill Act Advisory Committee (OSAAC) will likely be planned for spring 2021.

 The OSAAC meeting is an opportunity for stakeholders to discuss current and proposed projects and initiatives and provide input on program objectives.